jjr113/cs1666_organization/adv_topics/AI.md

 -	Mention point system, go into depth later.

-Sub-topic 1: Tracking player movement – point system (utility AI)
+Sub-topic 1: Tracking player movement – point system (utility AI) (14 minutes)

 -	In depth explanation of point system and how we are going to assign certain player movement to boss level integration of said movement. (i.e. how will these points dictate how the boss moves)
 -	How will points be assigned to players based on movement